-Sylvester Stallone was fed up with unfulfilling supporting roles, so he came up with ROCKY and wrote himself a career.
+Sylvester Stallone was fed up with unfulfilling supporting roles, so he created Rocky Balboa and wrote himself a career.
 Matt Damon and Ben Affleck did the same thing with GOOD WILL HUNTING, winning Academy Awards for their screenplay and writing a role that scored a Best Supporting Actor Oscar for Robin Williams.
 Damon himself was nominated for Best Actor and deserved it, but ultimately lost to Jack Nicholson (who also deserved it).

 Damon gave a strong performance in the excellent card shark drama ROUNDERS in 1998, and Steven Spielberg snagged him for the title role in SAVING PRIVATE RYAN.
 Voice-over work (TITAN A.E. and SPIRIT: STALLION OF THE CIMMARON) complemented self-deprecating comedic roles in Kevin Smith films.
 Damon proved himself an interesting leading man (THE TALENTED MR. RIPLEY, ALL THE PRETTY HORSES) and a valuable ensemble player (OCEAN’S ELEVEN), but until THE BOURNE IDENTITY this talented actor had never taken the lead in an action film.